 The goal of operational GUM is to achieve the automation of horizontally integrated business processes including customer touch points, the point of sales, and the legacy systems integration.

-We have said earlier that those front offices are the ones that relate directly with customers while back office is those that do not relate directly with customers.
+We have said earlier that those front offices are the ones that relate directly with customers while the back office is those that do not relate directly with customers.
 A good example of such s the Audit Department or Personnel Managers who don’t have any business with customers.

 Operational CRM has to do with CRM strategies and packages that are formulated in order to meet day to day operations of the business.
 This includes some of the policies and programs that are formulated in order to meet the day -to -day needs of customers.